 Eligibility

-5. The award stipend (2000 €) will be spent at the discretion of the nominee.
+- The award stipend (2000 €) can be spent at the discretion of the nominee.
 Nominees will be required to write a short summary of their achievement to be highlighted on the ESEB Equal Opportunities website and ESEB newsletter.

 Application procedure

-Applications should be sent as a single PDF file to Ute Friedrich at the ESEB office, office@eseb.org, with the subject line: 2025 Underrepresented ECR Award.
+Applications should be sent as a single PDF file to Ute Friedrich at the ESEB office, office@eseb.org, with the subject line: 2025 EUEA award.

 It should include

-• A cover letter with the nominee’s name, current status and institution, PhD start date, duration and reason for any career breaks, nominee’s or nominator’s ESEB membership number, and a signed statement on what the nominee has achieved and why you considered the nominee achieved it under difficult circumstances.
-The difficult circumstances are primarily, but not solely, disabilities, social/cultural/political persecution, refugee status, single parenting or other caring responsibilities.
+- A cover letter with the nominee’s name, current status and institution, PhD start date, duration and reason for any career breaks, and a signed statement on what the nominee has achieved and why it is considered the nominee achieved it under difficult circumstances.
+The difficult circumstances are primarily, but not solely, disabilities, social/cultural/political discrimination, refugee status, single parenting or other caring responsibilities.
 The letter should not exceed 2 pages.

-Applications should be sent no later than TO BE ANNOUNCED.
+Applications should arrive no later than Friday, 31 January 2025.
 Please take care to limit the size of attachments (total < 10 MB) in any one email.

-Applications will be evaluated by the Equal Opportunity Committee chaired by Anne Charmantier, and winners will be informed around the end of February.
-Winners are encouraged to attend the next Evolution joint meeting in Montreal, Canada (July 26–30, 2024) where they will be invited to speak at the ESEB award symposium about their work and/or equal representation in the field of evolution.
+Applications will be evaluated by the Equal Opportunity Committee chaired by Anne Charmantier, and awardees will be informed around the end of February.
+The award recipients are encouraged to attend the next ESEB congress in Barcelona, Spain (August 17–22, 2025), where they will be invited to speak about their work and/or equal representation in the field of evolution.
+In cases where professional exposure poses risks to an awardee’s safety and well-being, the EO committee will collaborate with the award recipient to identify alternative actions that promote visibility for underrepresented groups while ensuring their protection.
 ESEB will contribute to the travel expenses and registration fees.

 Winners in 2024